acentino/CBZeta/README.md

 - Choose "ZIP/RAR to CBZ/CBR".

-- You're done.
-You can now use those files with any ebook reading app.
+- You/re done.
+You can now use this file with any ebook reader application.

-- (Optional) You can convert multiple .zip and .rar files at the same time by putting them all inside the 'src' folder
+- (Optional) You can convert multiple .zip and .rar files at the same time by placing them all in the 'src' folder.